XCSoar/XCSoar/XCSoarV4-README.txt

 - Removed unused/default processor definitions,
   NEWINFOBOX, NEWAIRSPACEWARNING as this is default now.
 - Added support for alternate start points
+-  All file paths are now converted to/from local path for that machine so registry files can be transferred between PC and PDA/Altair.
+-  PC and PDA version all data files now in "My Documents/XCSoarData".
+- Thermal locator improvements
+- UI change: All reachable landable points arrival heights are shown on map in all waypoint label display modes
+- Average task speed improvements: compensation for altitude, now computes task speed accurately for achieved scorable AAT distance.
+- Task page on analysis dialog shows in thick red dashed line the scorable AAT paths.
+- Bug fix, task finish detection was previously disabled
+- Bug fix, stats for finished task after reset were not displayed correctly
+- Bug fix, waypoint details dialog arrival height was relative to sea level not ground.
+- Waypoint details altitude arrival, removed "alt diff mc safety"
+- Removed unused menu and dialogs from PC version.
+- CatMul-Rom interpolator used for logger replay now, provides better reconstructed paths and wind estimates when used with low logging rate.
+- Thermal markers shown in cruise mode only at close zoom scales, to avoid clutter.
+- When infobox colors are enabled, the thermal last 30 second average is red when the average is less than 0.5*MACCREADY.
+This can be used to clearly show when it is time to leave a thermal.
+- AAT max/min/target speeds in infoboxes show '---' if minimum time remaining is zero.
+- Minimum zoom level in autozoom set to reasonable level (1.5km) to prevent zooming in too close when going past a turnpoint.

 Dialogs changed:
  ALL dialogs